marinnnna

 Sometimes incorrect behaviors are observed even when using hands, such as when force is applied to the lifelines of the adjacent boat.
 If we want to get closer, we can pull by grabbing the shroud of the boat next to ours, while if we want to move away, we can push with one foot on the gunwale but being careful to keep the other leg outside our lifelines.
 Otherwise, there’s a risk that if the two vessels move apart for any reason, we could find ourselves dangerously splitting our legs.

 Often people are seen pushing the boat away while sitting on the side deck with both feet resting on the gunwale of the neighboring boat.
 This can be done but with great attention to the mooring, which must already be completed.
 Otherwise, there’s a risk of dangerous recoil or slipping forward under the lifelines.
+Injuries during maneuvers in the berth are not as rare as you might think!

 Finally, it’s essential to remember never to put hands between one hull and another, as the risk of serious fractures is very high.
 Regarding the safety of the vessel you’ve chosen to use as support, it’s important to avoid using the boat hook on weak points such as lifelines and stanchions, and to avoid exerting pressure on the deck and side decks.